In recent years, R2000 has gained profile as an energy efficient approach to home building.

 The Home of the 21st Century is one that is best both for the environment and for the people who it inhabit it.
 Good for the environment meaning low-energy to build and run, good for people being affordable, comfortable and healthy.
 Ideally, the low-energy home of the 21st Century should be one this is closest to net zero as possible (a home that produces as much energy as it consumes).

 In essence, new homes in the 21st century must be ones that are good for the environment, low-cost to operate, as well as supremely comfortable.
 The only home building standard that delivers on all three points, is PassiveHouse.

 To explore the numbers of energy efficiency, consider the following.
-The EkoModel Home that we’re building in 2016 would have the following Annual Site Energy Demand loads depending on the build standard applied to it:
+The EkoModel Home that we built in 2016 would have the following Annual Site Energy Demand loads depending on the build standard applied to it:

 R2000 standard – primary energy demand of 21,366 kWh/year

 Present code standard – primary energy demand of 39,313 kWh/year

 PassiveHouse standard – primary energy demand of 8,628 kWh/year